Pennsylvania

 Blank Rome

+Insurance DC-based co-chair James Murray garners praise for the deep insurance knowledge that he makes available to leaders in the corporate space, government entities, and religious institutions, among others, in their most sensitive and critical matters, often pertaining to sexual abuse liability and COVID-related coverage claims.
+Murray serves as court-appointed special insurance counsel to the debtors in two Catholic organization bankruptcies that were successfully confirmed in 2022.
+Murray also served in the role of lead insurance counsel to real estate developer Combined Properties as the company seeks over $100 million in coverage following the destruction of a mixed-use development in connection with a recent and catastrophic fire in Fairfax County, VA.
+Murray was joined at the helm of this matter by his fellow star and DC partner John Gibbons.
 Murray is additionally working alongside his fellow insurance recovery co-chair, Los Angeles-based Linda Kornfeld, who continues to demonstrate her recovery prowess and maintains the position of being among the firm’s most active and capable practitioners.
-Kornfeld and Murray were recently heavily involved in the COVID-19 business interruption space, leading more than a dozen recovery actions each seeking hundreds of millions of dollars.
-In one such matter, this Blank Rome duo also represents the NFL’s Philadelphia Eagles against FM Insurance in litigation involving the Eagles’ $1 billion property and business-interruption policy.
-Murray and Kornfeld are helping the Eagles recover their COVID-19 losses stemming from their inability to use their stadium for the 2020 football season, as well as for star-studded 2020 summer concerts and major soccer and lacrosse events as a result of the pandemic.
-DC-based co-chair John Gibbons meanwhile acts with Safa on behalf of Nooter in connection with the enforcement and recovery of insurance proceeds for Nooter.
-They are now engaged in two competing actions in Missouri courts.
-Nooter enforced its right to insurance defense and indemnity in connection with asbestos bodily injury suits filed against the company.
-Nooter fully litigated declaratory judgment rights under excess insurance policies, and the Missouri state courts issued controlling judgments for those policies.
-In January 2023, Evanston Insurance Company initiated a suit in an effort to “dump limits” by “tendering” limits of liability unconnected to actual claims to evade its defense obligations.
-Nooter has moved to dismiss the suit, which violates existing judgments.
+Kornfeld and Murray boast recent heavy involvement in the COVID-19 business interruption space, leading more than a dozen recovery actions each seeking hundreds of millions of dollars.
+One such matter, this Blank Rome duo also represents the NFL’s Philadelphia Eagles in insurance coverage litigation against FM Insurance in litigation involving the Eagles’ $1 billion property and business-interruption policy.
+Murray and Kornfeld are helping the Eagles recover their COVID-19 losses stemming from their inability to use their stadium for the 2020 football season, as well as for star-studded 2020 summer concerts and major soccer and lacrosse events due to the pandemic.
+Gibbons meanwhile acts with Safa on behalf of Nooter in connection with the enforcement and recovery of insurance proceeds for Nooter and are now engaged in two competing actions in Missouri courts.

 Kessler Topaz Meltzer & Check